Living Green Program

 Subscribe to the monthly Living Green Newsletter to stay in the loop.

-The City’s wildly popular annual community planting program runs multiple events from May to August throughout the City.
+The City’s popular annual community planting program runs multiple events from May to August throughout the City.
 Run in partnership with the community, the program aims to help increase tree canopy, native plants and habitat for wildlife in our parks, bushlands, coastal and wetland areas.
 This program not only helps protect and enhance our environment, but it’s a great way to meet new people and connect with your community.

 Learn more about the events and register below.